-I am a maker of performance currently exploring research that connects sociolinguistics and performance, interested in further understanding the psycho-social potential of performers when they devise and perform in their first languages.
-This has spurred an interest in language ideologies as the basis for the analytical design for applied performance praxis that aims for new multilingual approaches.
-My research is methodologically driven, as I am maker first and foremost, driven by the complex issues that are presented to us when creating new work that is representative of all the diversity that globalised, decolonised and post-conflict settings bring with them.
+My research is methodologically driven, as I am maker first and foremost, interested in the complex issues that are presented to us when creating new work that is representative of all the diversity that globalised, decolonised and post-conflict settings bring with them.
 I also believe in challenging the homogenising power of English in performance.